christomitov/tweet-cli/README.md

 ## Setup

-The tool will guide you through OAuth authentication on first use.
-You'll need:
+On first run, the tool will ask for your Twitter API credentials.
+You'll need all 4 values from your app's "Keys and tokens" page:

-- Twitter/X API Key and API Secret from https://developer.twitter.com
+1. **API Key** and **API Secret** (under "Consumer Keys")

-On first run, the tool will:
+2. **Access Token** and **Access Token Secret** (under "Authentication Tokens")

-1. Ask for your API Key and API Secret
+If you don't have Access Tokens yet:
-2. Generate an authorization URL
+1. Click "Generate" next to "Access Token and Secret"
-3. Ask you to visit the URL and authorize the app
+2. Make sure they have "Read and Write" permissions
-4. Enter the PIN code shown after authorization
+3. Copy all 4 values when prompted

-5. Save your credentials to `~/.config/tweet/config`
+The credentials will be saved to `~/.config/tweet/config`

 ## Build